 - Insurgent movements in India have more or less been proxy-wars being waged against India by external actors and this necessitates the deployment of armed forces in a counter-insurgency role with enhanced legal protection.

 - The army has, repeatedly, made it clear that it cannot operate without the AFSPA.
-It needs special powers to tackle home grown and as well as foreign terrorists.
+It needs special powers to tackle homegrown and as well as foreign terrorists.
 The arguments enumerated above, and many more, have frequently been put forward by the army to retain the AFSPA in the areas it operates in.
-The underlying point is that the army cannot operate in militancy hit areas without the AFSPA and if AFSPA is repealed, as is being demanded, the army would have to be withdrawn from that state or area.
+The underlying point is that the army cannot operate in militancy-hit areas without the AFSPA and if AFSPA is repealed, as is being demanded, the army would have to be withdrawn from that state or area.
 That will create a huge gap in the security grid and will give terrorists, be it in Kashmir and Manipur, the upper hand.

 RECOMMENDATIONS FOR THE BETTERMENT OF THE ACT

 - There is a clear and present danger of AFSPA becoming a symbol of oppression and hostage to previous human rights violations if the demands of the regions affected by terrorism and insurgency are not heard and their grievances redressed.
-Therefore, status quo is no longer an acceptable solution.
+Therefore, the status quo is no longer an acceptable solution.

 - A message must be sent out to the people of disturbed stated like the Manipur, J&K that the government is willing to address their injustice, by making necessary changes to the existing law.

-- The army fights high intensity conflicts and people are the centre of the gravity.
+- The army fights high-intensity conflicts and people are the centre of the gravity.
 Therefore there must be support from the people of the region to the armed forces to fight terrorism and insurgent activities.
 The armed forces must build the necessary trust factor amongst the local populace to ensure their support in countering insurgency.

 - The existence of AFSPA in J&K is mainly to fight the proxy war being waged by external agencies and therefore such tough stringent laws are required to be given to the armed forces to act at when the need arises.
-But, there has to be enough measures to be taken to repeal some of the powers when the situation simmers down.
+But, there have to be enough measures to be taken to repeal some of the powers when the situation simmers down.

-- Involvement of the state bureaucracy, army and the grass root civil society organisation in the developmental activities of the state.
-This will make the army ‘pro development than a mere ‘law and order’ agency.
+- Involvement of the state bureaucracy, army and the grass-root civil society organisation in the developmental activities of the state.
+This will make the army ‘pro-development than a mere ‘law and order’ agency.

 - The security forces and the government should fast track existing cases and ensure speedy justice to victims by prosecuting the guilty.
 They should adopt a transparent process in place of the current opaqueness to deal with allegations of human right violations by the forces.